cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

   * the number of floating-point multiplies is $O(n^2)$ at run time (think about all the fractions in $A_g$), which will make it slower to execute, as well as introduce more error
   * those multiplications will result in fractions which have very different magnitudes; doing that and summing their results will make roundoff errors much more prevalent
-  * tore intermediate adds $x, x+1, x+2, ...$, means more register usage and for large tables, maybe even stack variables (that's really bad for performance!)
+  * more intermediate adds $x, x+1, x+2, ...$, means more register usage and for large tables, maybe even stack variables (that's really bad for performance!)

-wouldn't it be nice to re-arrange the $A_g$ function into something that looks like the following:
+Wouldn't it be nice to re-arrange the $A_g$ function into something that looks like the following:

 $$A_g'(x) = a_0 + \frac{a_1}{x+1} + \frac{a_2}{x+2} + ... \frac{a_{n-1}}{x+n-1}$$

-therefore minimizing and simplifying the resulting code?
+Therefore minimizing and simplifying the resulting code?
 Yes it would!
 But how do we do that?

-well; we view the summation as a [Partial Fraction Summation](https://www.purplemath.com/modules/partfrac.htm); think of the following equation:
+Well; we view the summation as a [Partial Fraction Summation](https://www.purplemath.com/modules/partfrac.htm); think of the following equation:

 $$ \frac{1}{x+1} + \frac{1}{x+2} = \frac{(x + 1) + (x + 2)}{(x+1)(x+2)} = \frac{2x+3}{(x+1)(x+2)}$$

-We can algebraically manipulate the rational expression to yield either a summation of divisions, or a division of products & sums. this is actually very similar to our above expression that we want for $A_g'(x)$
+We can algebraically manipulate the rational expression to yield either a summation of divisions, or a division of products & sums.
+This is actually very similar to our above expression that we want for $A_g'(x)$

-i'll skip all the murky details here, but essentially we'll end up solving a matrix equation that will tell us what our $a_i$ should be (similar to how, in the simple expression, if we are given $\frac{2x+3}{(x+1)(x+2)}$, our result $a_i$ should be $\[1, 1\]$). that matrix equation is defined via:
+I'll skip all the murky details here, but essentially we'll end up solving a matrix equation that will tell us what our $a_i$ should be (similar to how, in the simple expression, if we are given $\frac{2x+3}{(x+1)(x+2)}$, our result $a_i$ should be $\[1, 1\]$).
+That matrix equation is defined via:

 $$ a = \mathbf{B} \mathbf{C} \mathbf{D_c} \mathbf{D_r} p $$

 Where $a, p$ are vectors of the coefficients mentioned in the above formulas, and the rest are $n \times n$ matrices generated to describe the partial fraction decomposition.

-further, the error may be calculated as:
+Further, the error may be calculated as:

 $$ \textrm{err} = |\Gamma(x) - approx(x)| \leq |\frac{\pi}{2}(\frac{e^g}{\sqrt{2}} - (\frac{p_0}{2} + \sum_{j=1}^{n}(-1)^{j} p_j))| $$

-we would like to ensure that $$ \textrm{err} \leq 10^{-14} $$, which is among the limits of IEEE 64 bit floating point (i.e. a `double` in C)
+We would like to ensure that $$ \textrm{err} \leq 10^{-14} $$, which is among the limits of IEEE 64 bit floating point (i.e. a `double` in C)

-here's my code implementing the actual formulae:
+Here's my code implementing the actual formulae:

 ```python
 # generates a table for the Gamma function, used for approximation